-epigenetics • histone demethylase • inhibitor • off-target • clinically used drugs • deferasirox • Jumonji
+epigenetics • histone demethylase • inhibitor • off-target • clinically used drugs • deferasirox • Jumonji • hypoxia • 2-oxoglutarate oxygenase

 INTRODUCTION.
-Posttranslational modifications of histone proteins such as lysine methylation are a vital mechanism of epigenetic gene regulation in cells.1-2 These marks are deposited by histone methyltransferases (HMTs) and removed by lysine demethylases (KDMs), of which two mechanistically different classes are known.1 While LSD1 (KDM1A) demethylates histones in an FAD-dependent reaction, the much larger class of JumonjiC domain-containing histone demethylases (JmjC KDMs), discovered in 2006, are Fe(II)- and 2-oxoglutarate (2OG)-dependent oxygenases.
+Posttranslational modifications of histone proteins, such as lysine methylation, are a vital mechanism of epigenetic gene regulation in cells.^{1, 2} These 'marks' are deposited by histone methyltransferases (HMTs) and removed by lysine demethylases (KDMs), of which two mechanistically different classes are known.1 While LSD1 (KDM1A) demethylates histones in an FAD-dependent reaction, the much larger class of JumonjiC domain-containing histone demethylases (JmjC KDMs), discovered in 2006, are Fe(II)- and 2-oxoglutarate (2OG)-dependent oxygenases.
 Demethylation proceeds with an oxidative mechanism via formation of an unstable hemiaminal intermediate, which decomposes to formaldehyde and the demethylated lysine residue (Figure 1a).3-5

 Overexpression of JmjC demethylase genes is linked to diseases,6 in particular cancer, with the H3K9me3 and H3K36me3 demethylase JMJD2A (KDM4A), a member of the KDM4 subfamily (subtypes A-E), being a prominent example.
-Elevated levels of JMJD2A have been detected in human malignancies including breast,7-8 prostate,9 bladder,10 colorectal,11 and lung12 cancers.
-In breast and prostate hormone-dependent cancers, JMJD2A is implicated as a co-activator of the estrogen and androgen receptors, respectively.7-9 Conversely, in malignant urothelium, lowered JMJD2A levels correlate with poor prognosis.13 The contrasting roles of JMJD2A in human disease have recently been discussed.14
+Elevated levels of JMJD2A have been detected in human malignancies including breast,^{7, 8} prostate,9 bladder,10 colorectal,11 and lung12 cancers.
+In breast and prostate hormone-dependent cancers, JMJD2A is implicated as a co-activator of the estrogen and androgen receptors, respectively.7-9 Conversely, in malignant urothelium, lowered JMJD2A levels correlate with poor prognosis.13 The contrasting roles of JMJD2A in human disease have recently been discussed.14 As JumonjiC KDMs use molecular oxygen as oxidizing agent for the demethylation reaction, a role in cellular oxygen sensing has also been discussed, e. g. for the subtype KDM6A.15 inhibitors^{41, 42} and inhibitors of both the lysyl- and arginyl-demethylase activities43 have also been reported.

-JmjC histone demethylases have emerged as promising drug targets, ^{1, 15-19} with inhibitor discovery programs being reported by us20-26 and others, 27-33 as recently reviewed. ^{16, 18, 34-38} The majority of reported JmjC KDM inhibitors function by active site metal chelation and competitive displacement of the co-substrate 2OG.
-34-37 Very recently, covalent KDM5 inhibitors 39-40 and inhibitors of both the lysyl- and arginyl-demethylase activities 41 have also been reported.
+JmjC histone demethylases have emerged as promising drug targets, ^{1, 16-20} with inhibitor discovery programs being reported by us21-27 and others, 28-35 as recently reviewed. ^{17, 19, 36-40} The majority of reported JmjC KDM inhibitors function by active site metal chelation and competitive displacement of the co-substrate 2OG.
+36-39 Very recently, covalent KDM5

 We were, therefore, interested in investigating the effect of clinically used iron chelating drugs on KDM activity.
 These compounds are used to treat patients with excess levels of iron ions in their blood (hemochromatosis).
-Currently, three such molecules are in clinical use, namely deferoxamine 1, deferiprone 2, and deferasirox 3a (Figure 1b).42-43 For our tests, we used two established in vitro screening assays with orthogonal read-outs as previously reported, 20-22 namely the enzyme-coupled formaldehyde dehydrogenase (FDH)-coupled fluorescence intensity assay and the commercial antibody-based TR-FRET LANCE Ultra assay.
+Currently, three such molecules are in clinical use, namely deferoxamine 1, deferiprone 2, and deferasirox 3a (Figure 1b).^{44, 45} For our tests, we used two established in vitro screening assays with orthogonal read-outs as previously reported,21-23 namely the enzyme-coupled formaldehyde dehydrogenase (FDH)-coupled fluorescence intensity assay and the commercial antibody-based TR-FRET LANCEUltra assay.